lenon/ansible-davmail/README.md

 * [Ansible][ansible].
 * An Outlook mail server.

-### Gmail users
+## Gmail users

 Gmail no longer accepts POP3 connections with self-signed SSL certs.
-So you must have a certificate issued by a Certificate Authority (CA).
+So you must have a certificate issued by a valid Certificate Authority (CA).

 ## Usage

-Run the following command (as root on your VPS) to create a PKCS12 key:
+First you must have a PKCS12 key in your VPS.
+You can create one with the following command:

 ```
 keytool -genkey -keyalg rsa -keysize 2048 -storepass <password> \